jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ### How to hide the characters highlighted by the HG `NonText`?

-    :hi NonText ctermfg=bg
+    :highlight NonText ctermfg=bg

 `bg` is a  special value, which is  evaluated into the value which  was given to `ctermfg=` or `guifg` from the HG `Normal`.

 ###
-### When do I need to add a bang after `:hi`?
+### When do I need to add a bang after `:highlight`?

 When you try to create a link between  2 HGs, and the first one has been defined with its own attributes:

-    :hi MyGroup ctermbg=green guibg=green
+    :highlight MyGroup ctermbg=green guibg=green
-    :hi link MyGroup Search
+    :highlight link MyGroup Search
     E414˜

     " ✔
-    :hi! link MyGroup Search
+    :highlight! link MyGroup Search
               ^

 ---

-If you execute `:hi MyGroup`, you'll see that the old attributes are still there.
+If you execute `:highlight MyGroup`, you'll see that the old attributes are still there.
 But the highlighting applied to `xxx` is given by the link.
 This shows that a link has priority over attributes.